Benjamin A. Botkin, former head of the Archive of American Folk Song, Library of Congress. Photo courtesy

 Folklife Center has chosen to name this lecture series in his

 honor.
 Select this link for a biographical sketch, " Benjamin

 Botkin's Legacy-in-the-Making," by Jerrold Hirsch.

-Includes descriptions of each lecture and informational essays
+Includes descriptions of each lecture, photos, and informational essays

 from the event flyers.
 Links to webcasts of lectures are included as available.

 2011 Lecture Series